 A warlord who would kill anyone who threatens him — and, let's say, would always spare the enemies that can serve him; or someone who believes in playing by the story conventions; or a villain whose word is absolutely binding but would still kill a pregnant woman; or any kind of evil character that might commit mass genocide but for some reason Will Not Tell a Lie.
 Or a character who does, without flinching, anything their master orders them to do, anything, because their one rule is absolute obedience.
 A Lawful Evil character can also be an Omnicidal Maniac just as easily as Neutral Evil or Chaotic Evil can be; in such cases, they usually either hold Fantastic Racism towards all other living beings or they wish to impose a new order by annihilating everything and starting from scratch.

-Finally, it should be remembered that being Lawful Evil does not for a moment mean that the character in question is inclined to obey the actual laws of the land- the majority are fully prepared to commit illegal acts, and even to annihilate entire systems or civilizations.
-A Type 1 may justify this by saying they are trying to create a superior lawful society; a Type 2 may assume that their own personal code supercedes any loyalty to the authority of mere mortals; a Type 3 may think that the only law they obey is that of their own masters; and a Type 4 sees the law primarily as a means to oppress others and fulfill their sadistic desires.
+Finally, it should be remembered that being Lawful Evil does not necessarily mean that the character in question is inclined to obey the actual laws of the land- many of them are fully prepared to commit illegal acts or to twist the laws to their own purposes, and even to annihilate entire systems or civilizations.
+A Type 1 may justify this by saying they are trying to create a superior lawful society; a Type 2 may assume that their own personal code supersedes any loyalty to the authority of mere mortals; a Type 3 may think that the only law they obey is that of their own masters; and a Type 4 sees the law primarily as a means to oppress others and fulfill their sadistic desires.
 No Lawful alignment is necessarily inclined to obey every law or any law.

 See Also: Lawful Good , Neutral Good, Chaotic Good, Lawful Neutral, True Neutral, Chaotic Neutral, Neutral Evil, Chaotic EvilLawful Evil type typically includes: